fansubgroup/Hyperion1.x/README.md

 # Hyperion1.x

-The core module of the GUI.
+This is the core of the GUI.

-### In order to better service interface for Hyperion2.x, and better for subtitle Group Services, so make this.
+### In order to better service interface for Hyperion2.x or Hyperion3.x

+#### And better for subtitle Group Services, so we made this software

-#### You can enter the source language and target language according to your needs
+#### Enter the source language and target language in the program to use

 #### This coeerspondence table is here